Azure/bicep/docs/cicd-with-bicep.md

       - name: Build ARM Template from bicep file
         run: |
           bicep build ./main.bicep

+      # Login to Azure
       - name: Azure Login
         uses: azure/login@v1
         with:
           creds: ${{ secrets.AZURE_CREDENTIALS }}

+      # Stop here if you only want to do "CI" which just generates the
+      # build artifact (ARM Template JSON)

       # Emit template what-if to show what template will do
       - name: Run what-if